 The examination is divided into two parts: Part I - Obstetrics and Gynaecology, Paediatrics and Psychiatry, held in the Winter of the final year; and Part II - Medicine and Surgery, held in April of the final year.
 Part I must be presented for before Part II of the Final Medical Examination.
 Candidates for the Final Medical, Part II Examination must have completed three years of clinical study after the second medical year.
-A period of nine months must elapse between the Fifth Year of Medicine Examination and the Final Medical Examination.
+A period of nine months must elapse between the Fifth Year of Medicine Examination and the Final Medical Part II Examination.
+All final medical subjects may be passed separately.
 An assessment of the nine month junior clerkships in Medicine and Surgery will contribute towards the marks in the Final Medical Examination in those subjects.